ACS Messaging Requirements

 The following applications in ACS 3.x could have been implemented using this package:

-Each of these applications requires a message store and each defines its own high level organization for messages whithin that store.
+Each of these applications requires a message store and each defines its own high-level organization for messages within that store.

 The main requirement of the ACS Messages package is to support this diverse set of applications with a common infrastructure.
 This is because all of these applications would like the following kinds of common functionality: